L-Leite/cso2-users-service/README.md

 gulp test
 ```

-## Contributing

-Bug reports and pull requests are very much welcome.

-See the [current project's progress](https://github.com/Ochii/cso2-master-services/projects/1) for more information.

 ## License

-Read ```LICENSE``` for the project's license information.
+cso2-users-service is licensed under MIT License.

 This project is not affiliated with either Valve or Nexon.
-Counter-Strike: Online 2 is owned by these companies.